 Units and calories in whisky

-Find out how many calories and units are in whisky, and how that relates to the low risk drinking guidelines.
+Find out how many units of alcohol and calories there are in whisky, and how that relates to the low risk drinking guidelines.

-A whisky with a 48% ABV contains 1.2 units per single measure, compared to the standard 1 unit of a 40% whisky.
+A whisky with a 48% ABV contains 1.2 units per single (25ml) measure, compared to one unit in 25ml of a 40% whisky.
 When ordering a drink, or buying a bottle, always be sure to check the alcohol content so you can track your units accurately.

 Units and calories in whisky mount up quickly, especially when consuming in quantities over a 25ml single measure.
-Stick to singles when you’re out, and invest in a measure cup for drinking at home so you can be sure exactly how much you’re drinking.
+Stick to singles when you’re out, and buy a measuring cup from the Drinkaware shop for drinking at home so you can be sure exactly how much you’re drinking.

 Cocktails can often be ‘free poured’ by eye or served using larger measures than a standard 25ml single so it can be difficult to know how much alcohol you’re really drinking.
 Ask the bartender to tell you how they’re making your drink so you can keep track of your units.